jbouwh/omnikdatalogger/scripts/proxy/README.md

 ```

 To setup as root:
-* Update the serial number in the script
+* Update the user and serial number in the script
 * Link the script to `/etc/systemd/system/omnikloggerproxy.service`
 * Enable the service: `systemctl enable omnikloggerproxy`
 * Start the service: `systemctl start omnikloggerproxy`